DPS: Only 35 percent of prison staff willing to get COVID-19 vaccine

 As for the second shot, 1,200 employees are fully vaccinated, compared to approximately 170 inmates.

-Officials say there is some hesitancy among staffers.
+Officials said there is some hesitancy among staffers.
 The agency employs 13,592 corrections staff.
 In a recent survey, DPS found only 35 percent of employees want the vaccine.

-The rate of voluntary vaccinations and interest are higher among prisoners 65 and older.
+The rate of voluntary vaccinations and interest is higher among prisoners 65 and older.

 Perhaps that's because of the incentives DPS offers, like extra personal visits with loved ones and phone time, or five days knocked off their sentences for getting the vaccine.